 The Red Sea is generally seen as a useful sea route for trade, allowing shipments to sail from Eastern Asia towards mainland Europe.
 Therefore, it’s likely to be one of the busiest waterways on the planet at any given moment.

 7. Land still pops up here.

 Islands are still forming in the Red Sea!
 A number of new land masses emerged as part of the Zubair Archipelago at the start of the last decade.

 It’s thought that France once attempted to invade and capture Egypt via the Red Sea.
 As history tells us, they weren’t successful.

-The Red Sea is only one of four seas on the planet named after colours.
+The Red Sea is only one of four seas on the planet named after colors.
 The others are the Yellow Sea, the White Sea and the Black Sea.

 The huge salt content in the Red Sea is actually thought to be beneficial to our health.
 That’s because the minerals, salt levels and black sand could help the way our blood circulates and could even help with joint pain.
 Don’t go drinking it, however!

 11. It’s home to plenty of sunken ships…

 The Red Sea is full of intriguing shipwrecks, some of which sunk here as long ago as the Second World War!